-Additionally, the spread of COVID-19 in the United States and the resulting increase of restrictions on and cancellations of travel, meetings and social gatherings are expected to adversely impact the operations of our hotel in Sacramento, California.
+Additionally, the spread of COVID-19 in the United States and the resulting restrictions on travel, meetings and social gatherings that have been implemented from time to time have impacted, and are expected to continue to materially impact so long as they persist, the operations of our hotel in Sacramento, California.
 For the fourth quarter of 2019, the net operating income of our hotel constituted approximately 22% of our total segment net operating income.
 For the month of March 2020, the occupancy, average daily rate ("ADR") and revenue per available room ("RevPAR") at our hotel in Sacramento, California were 38.6%, \$172.05 and \$66.48, respectively, as compared to occupancy, ADR and RevPAR of 85.6%, \$176.12 and \$150.84 for the month of March 2019, respectively.
-For the month of April 2020, the occupancy, ADR and RevPAR at our hotel in Sacramento, California were 12.8%, \$129.90 and \$16.56, respectively, as compared to occupancy, ADR and RevPAR of 83.3%, \$187.76 and \$156.38 for the month of April 2019, respectively.
+For the second quarter of 2020, the occupancy, ADR, and RevPAR were 12.5%, \$124.49 and \$15.61, respectively, as compared to occupancy, ADR and RevPAR of 81.7%, \$173.08 and \$141.42 for the second quarter of 2019, respectively.
+For the month of July 2020, the occupancy, ADR and RevPAR were 17.6%, \$121.41 and \$21.40, respectively, as compared to occupancy, ADR and RevPAR of 76.5%, \$136.68 and \$104.61 for July 2019.

-Loans originated by us through March 31, 2020 under the SBA 7(a) Guaranteed Loan Program consist primarily of loans to borrowers in the limited service hospitality sector.
+Our lending division has also been adversely impacted by COVID-19.
+Loans originated by us through June 30, 2020 under the SBA 7(a) Small Business Loan Program consist primarily of loans to borrowers in the limited service hospitality sector.
 Currently, our borrowers are experiencing significant cash flow deficits as the travel and leisure industry decline caused by COVID-19 has severely impacted limited service hospitality properties.
-We sell the portion of loans originated by us under the SBA 7(a) Program that is guaranteed by the SBA; however, during April 2020, the secondary market for the sale of such guaranteed portions declined, both as a result of significantly decreased demand for such loans in general and, specifically, for limited service hospitality loans.
+As a result of the relief provided by the CARES Act, we do not expect delinquencies to be material in the aggregate for loans currently serviced under our SBA 7(a) Small Business Loan Program through September 2020.
+However, if no further relief is provided by Congress, we expect that borrowers under our SBA 7(a) Small Business Loan Program will be materially and adversely affected by the economic impact of COVID-19, potentially leading to substantially higher delinquencies on our loans.
+This may lead to increased loan loss reserves and ultimately an increase in loan losses.
+We sell the portion of loans originated by us under the SBA 7(a) Small Business Loan Program that is guaranteed by the SBA; however, during the second quarter of 2020, the secondary market for the sale of such guaranteed portions declined, both as a result of significantly decreased demand for such loans in general and, specifically, for limited service hospitality loans, which resulted in limited premium income during the second quarter of 2020.
+The loans funded during the second quarter of 2020 consisted primarily of loans made pursuant to the Paycheck Protection Program.